gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 #### `def tr(self, message)`

-If translation would be set up, this method would handle that.
-You can read a little more about it [here](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/plugins.html#translation).
+If your plugin makes use of translations, this method will handle it.
+You can read more about it [here](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/plugins.html#translation).

 #### `def add_action(self, ...)`